machineash/reddit-event-validator/README.md

 - **PII hashing** — flags raw (unhashed) emails, which shouldn't leave a partner's servers.
 - **Required fields** — ensures the event name and conversion ID are present.

-It collects *all* problems in one pass, so a partner sees everything to fix at once."
+It collects *all* problems in one pass, so a partner sees everything to fix at once.

 ## Usage
 ```